novikov-borodin/data-rec/README.md

 for image recovery:

 upload files with directories from the image-rec directory;
-run ts-img-gr.mw (Maple 2017 or higher) for grey jpg image recovery;
+run TTI-gr.mw (Maple 2017 or higher) for grey jpg image recovery;
-or run ts-img-clr.mw (Maple 2017 or higher) for color jpg image recovery.
+or run TTI-clr.mw (Maple 2017 or higher) for color jpg image recovery.